Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Methods

 \subsection{Background on the R\"{o}ssler system}

-The R\"{o}ssler system is a set of three nonlinear differential equations as a simplified model for studying chaotic dynamics, as it contains only one nonlinear term but still generates complex chaotic behavior.
-The dynamics of the system are described by the 3D ODE system:
+The R\"{o}ssler system is a set of three nonlinear differential equations originally introduced as a simplified model for studying chaotic dynamics.
+It contains only one nonlinear term but still produces complex chaotic behavior.
+The dynamics are described by the 3D ODE system:

-For specific parameter values (in the case presented here, $a=0.2$, $b=0.22$, $c=14$), it produces the distinctive funnel-shaped Rössler attractor that exhibits sensitivity to initial conditions, fractal structure, and period-doubling chaotic activity.
-We chose this as an initial demonstration of the ability of PEM-UDE combination learning as, despite its simplicity, the Rössler system demonstrates essential chaotic properties including positive Lyapunov exponents, topological entropy, and various bifurcation sequences that have helped researchers understand transitions between ordered and chaotic regimes in dynamical systems.
-Additionally, the Rössler system has been extended to analytically describe certain physical problems (e.g., mechanical vibrations, atmospheric variability).
+For specific parameter values ($a=0.2$, $b=0.22$, $c=14$ in the case presented here), the system produces the funnel-shaped R\"{o}ssler attractor, which exhibits sensitivity to initial conditions, fractal structure, and period-doubling chaotic activity.
+We chose this as an initial test of the PEM-UDE combination because, despite its simplicity, the R\"{o}ssler system has chaotic properties including positive Lyapunov exponents, topological entropy, and various bifurcation sequences that have been used to study transitions between ordered and chaotic regimes in dynamical systems.
+The R\"{o}ssler system has also been extended to analytically describe certain physical problems (e.g., mechanical vibrations, atmospheric variability).

-In the results presented here, we use a universal approximator $U$ to learn the dynamics of the entire second state, assisted by the Kalman-filtered observational data through the PEM technique.
+In the results presented here, we use a universal approximator $U$ to learn the dynamics of the entire second state, assisted by the observational data through the PEM technique.
 The system simulated during learning is therefore given by

-For the results presented in the main text, we select $K=0.25$.
-This choice is driven by the steepness of the parameter landscapes as discussed in the results, and other reasonable values of this hyperparameter will not affect the accuracy of the learned dynamics, provided an appropriate solver is chosen.
-The results presented here are based on 100,000 training epochs with the AdamW optimizer \cite{loshchilov2019}.
-The loss function used to train the UDE network is simply mean-squared error between the predicted states at each time step and the true time series (with a small amount of noise added for robustness during training):
+For the results presented in the main text, we use $K=0.25$.
+This choice is informed by the steepness of the parameter landscapes discussed in the Results; other reasonable values of this hyperparameter will not affect the accuracy of the learned dynamics, provided an appropriate solver is chosen.
+The results here are based on 100,000 training epochs with the AdamW optimizer \cite{loshchilov2019}.
+The loss function used to train the UDE network is the mean-squared error between the predicted states at each time step and the true time series (with a small amount of noise added for robustness during training):